 “Why do you think he asked me to see him?”

 “To work for him.
 Why else?”
 David gave her a look of surprise and she immediately felt guilty that she didn’t share in his excitement about the scheduled meeting.
-“Chief Roland Edozie owns the biggest construction company in the region.
+“Chief Rowland Edozie owns the biggest construction company in the region.
 He also runs one of the most widely read newspapers in the country at the moment – Outright News.”

 “I never knew his business interest extended to the media as well.”